MicrosoftDocs/sql-docs/docs/linux/sql-server-linux-availability-group-ha-hpe.md

 ## Deploy the SQL Server availability group workload (HPE Cluster Manager)

-In HPE Serviceguard, you need to deploy the SQL Server workload on availability group through Serviceguard cluster manager UI.
+In HPE Serviceguard, deploy the SQL Server workload on availability group through Serviceguard cluster manager UI.

 Deploy the availability group workload and enable high availability (HA), disaster recovery (DR) via Serviceguard cluster using the [Serviceguard manager graphical user interface](https://support.hpe.com/hpesc/public/docDisplay?docId=a00107699en_us#Protect_your_alwayson_availability_group).
+Please refer to the section "Protecting Microsoft SQL Server on Linux for Always on AvailabilityGroups".

 ## Perform automatic failover and join the node back to cluster